Economic history of China before 1912: Yuan dynasty (1271–1368)

 The Mongol Yuan dynasty was the first foreign dynasty to rule the whole of China.
 As the largest khanate in the Mongol Empire, the emperors of Yuan had nominal authority over the other three Mongol Empires.
 This period of Pax Mongolica stimulated trade.
 However, millions of Chinese died because of the Mongol conquest.
 Under Mongol rule, approximately 65 million people were registered in 1290; in 1215, the dynasties of Jur'chen Jin and Song had registered populations of between 110 and 120 million.
 In addition, the Mongol government later imposed high taxes and extensively nationalised major sectors of the economy, greatly damaging what was left of China's economic development.

 In their conquest of China, particularly the north under Jur'chen Jin, the Mongols resorted to scorched earth policies, destroying entire provinces.
 Mongol forces carried out massacres in cities they captured, and one Khan proposed that all Chinese under Mongol rule be killed and their lands turned to pasture, but was persuaded against this by his minister Yelu Chucai, who proposed that taxing the region's inhabitants was more advantageous than killing them.

 Kublai Khan, after becoming ruler of China, extended the Grand Canal, connecting the Yellow and Yangtze rivers, to the capital, Beijing.
 This eased transportation between the south, now the hub of economic activity, and Beijing.
 This enhanced Beijing's status, it having formerly been a peripheral city, and was important to later regimes' decisions to have it remain the capital.

 The Yuan Government revolutionised the economy by introducing paper currency as the predominant circulating medium.
+Initially, the currency was pegged to silver but persistent fiscal constraints gradually compelled Yuan rulers to abandon silver convertibility.
+The silver standard was abandoned in 1310.
+According to a 2024 study, "inflation remained moderate, except during the dynasty's early years, and again during its final two decades."
+This monetary system was ultimately abandoned due to insufficient state capacity to manage the system.

 The founder of the Yuan dynasty, Kublai Khan, issued paper money known as Chao in his reign.
 Chinese paper money was guaranteed by the State and not by the private merchant or private banker.
 The concept of banknotes was not brought up in the world ever since until during the 13th century in Europe, with proper banknotes appearing in the 17th century.
 The original notes during the Yuan dynasty were restricted in area and duration as in the Song dynasty, but in the later course of the dynasty, facing massive shortages of specie to fund their ruling in China, began printing paper money without restrictions on duration.
 Chinese paper money was therefore guaranteed by the State and not by the private merchant or private banker.